 During the classes prior to the placement of a dog (which take place over a continuous period of five days at MIRA facilities), the discussions between parents highlighted the isolation and social exclusion they were experiencing.
 Parents also brought up the major difficulties in accessing services, including diagnosis and intervention services at a young age.
 During our research, MIRA targeted families with children of between 5 and 10 years of age.
 However throughout this period we received requests from parents with children of less than 5 years of age, and also requests from parents with children of over 10 years of age.

-Since establishing this research, and in studying the current results on the impacts of a dog in the lives of the children and their families, MIRA has implemented a program applying the research results, called "Schola Mira".
+Since establishing this research, and in studying the current results on the impacts of a dog in the lives of the children and their families, MIRA has implemented in 2010 a program applying the research results, called "Schola Mira".
 The program, which is funded by the Marcelle and Jean Coutu Foundation, works to place service dogs with families who have a PDD/ASD child.
 The last ten years of work have allowed for the establishment of a project built on research results and application.
 These results have laid the groundwork for the future of families with PDD/ASD children, for MIRA, and for all of MIRA’s partners and volunteers.